corda/samples-kotlin/Solana/bridging-token/README.md

 Stock CorDapp assumes there are 4 parties:
 * **WayneCo** - creates the stock state.
 * **Shareholder** - owns the stock and bridge shares to Solana Network.
+* **Other Shareholder** - will receive tokens on Solana and then redeem on Corda to own the stock.
 * **Bank** - issues fiat tokens.
 * **Observer** - monitors all the stocks by keeping a copy of transactions whenever a stock is created or updated.